Picovoice/eagle/demo/python/README.md

 Replace `${ACCESS_KEY}` with yours obtained from Picovoice Console.

-The commands `enroll` and `test` are utilized for the purpose of enrolling and testing a speaker profile, respectively.
+The commands `enroll` and `test` are used to create a speaker profile and perform speaker recognition, respectively.
 Detailed explanations of these commands will be provided in their respective sections.

 Furthermore, the demo offers optional arguments, which can be accessed by utilizing the --help argument.
 By doing so,